JWT Authentication Tutorial

 JWT Refresh Token

-Refresh token is long-lived token used to request new Access tokens.
-It's expiration time is greater than expiration time of Access token.
+A refresh token is a long-lived token used to request new access tokens.
+Its expiration time is longer than that of an access token.

-claim to maintain list of blacklisted or revoked tokens.
-JWT ID(jti
+claim to maintain a list of blacklisted or revoked tokens.
+The JWT ID (jti

-Decoded Refresh token has three parts: Header, Claims and Signature as shown below:
+A decoded refresh token consists of three parts: Header, Claims, and Signature, as shown below:

 Header